 What is cognition?
 A healthy brain is one that can perform all the mental processes that are collectively known as cognition, including the ability to learn new things, intuition, judgment, language, and remembering.

 AgriSafe embraces a Total Farmer Health model that includes cognitive health.
-Cognitive health supports effective decision making, problem solving, emotional regulation, relationships integration, situational awareness, behavioral choices, memory and reality testing.
+Cognitive health supports effective decision making, problem solving, emotional regulation, relationship integration, situational awareness, behavioral choices, memory, and reality testing.

 Strong cognitive health includes the: